 Skip to content

 Thinking about a new job?
 Often when we think about it, we can feel stumped and overwhelmed when we contemplate how to begin the process, who to engage and how to really recognize what this new job might look like and how to make choices – how do you figure out what is the right move for you?
+Should you quit and find a new job?
+Or should you stay and make the best of where you are.

-So take a few steps back and THINK
+So take a few steps back and THINK:

 (1) Is Your Job Worth Quitting?